Millions of women are never screened for cervical cancer. Read Pratibha’s story. Photo: Anne Boyd.

 Tailoring screening to low-resource settings

-In addition to leading the Alliance, between 1999 and 2004 PATH conducted projects in Peru and Kenya.
+In addition to leading the Alliance, PATH conducted projects in Peru and Kenya.
 In Peru’s San Martín region, we collaborated with the Pan American Health Organization and the Peruvian Ministry of Health to assess a screening approach called visual inspection with acetic acid (VIA).
 Because VIA requires only a good light source and acetic acid (white table vinegar), screening and treatment can occur in a single visit.
 The project also sought to improve service quality by involving women from the villages.
 They advised health care providers on interacting with clients, and some led awareness-raising activities in their communities.

 In Kenya, PATH collaborated with local partners and the Ministry of Health to develop and evaluate a cervical cancer prevention program suitable for rural, low-resource settings in Africa.